paltalabs/defindex/apps/contracts/README.md

 yarn deploy-hodl <network>
 ```

-to test the factory to deploy a DeFindex Vault
+to test the factory to deploy a DeFindex Vault, and deposit there two times, you can run:

 ```bash
 yarn test <network>